Developed in collaboration with

 It may seem obvious, but getting to know your team members is a simple way to strengthen team culture.
 Simple methods to learn more about your colleagues and improve team spirit include:

 Celebrate birthdays, work anniversaries, a new team member joining, promotions, and retirements.

-Celebrate your local sports teams—including letting people break the dress code and wear shirts with logos of their favorite team.
+Celebrate your local sports teams, including letting people break the dress code and wear shirts with their favorite team's logos.

-Host potlucks or institute a monthly rotation where specific staff members, such as the nurses or doctors, cook for the rest of the practice.
+Host potlucks or institute a monthly rotation where specific team members, such as the nurses or doctors, cook for the rest of the practice.

 Eat lunch together.
 Studies show that something as simple as rearranging the lunchroom to have one large communal table improves how well a team functions.
 This arrangement encourages people to sit next to someone they may not know.

 “Walk a mile in my shoes” is another exercise used to get to know team members and their roles.
-At an initial staff meeting, break everyone into groups based on their roles (i.e., front desk staff, MAs, nurses, doctors, etc.).
-If a team member has a specialized role (e.g., you only have one nurse care coordinator), they should do this initial exercise alone so the rest of the team can be oriented to their role and that of their colleagues.
-Use a structured brainstorming technique (see examples in Step 2) to answer a few of the questions listed below:
+At an initial team meeting, break everyone into groups based on their roles (ie, front desk personnel, medical assistants, nurses, doctors).
+If a team member has a specialized role (eg, you only have one nurse care coordinator), that person should do this initial exercise alone, allowing every team member to orient themselves with respect to their own role and those of their colleagues.
+Use a structured brainstorming technique (see examples in STEP 2) to answer a few of the questions listed below:

 What is your role?